rcolomina/the_charmed_house/README.md

 # The Charmed House

-Where nothing is as it seems .
+Where nothing is as it seems.

 # Introduction

-This is an old style convensational game based on a text line commander under Linux OS.
-The project pretens to be a framework that can be a machine for creating conversational games from text files or configuraiton files.
+This is an old style convensational game based on CLI command line interface running under Linux OS.
+The project pretens to be as well a framework that could be be a machine for creating conversational games from text files or configuraiton files.

 The player interacts with the word typing simple phrases formed by verbs and names.
 It has a simple command line interface:

 \<command\> \<parameter1\> ... \<parameterN\>.

 Usually, these comands or verbs will accept one parameter or two parameters.
-Rarelly a command will have 3 or more parameters, but it has been left open to get the possibility to build a more complex conversational game or framework.
+Rarelly a command will have three or more parameters, but it has been opened to get the possibility to build a more complex conversational game or framework.

 The world is divided into scenes.
-A player much use cardinal points to oriented himself in around.
-In the scenes, there are many objects available that can be used with others objets.
-All scenes and objects have descriptions that give clues to the player to solve the puzzles.
-This game will have an inventario allowing the player to pick up, drop or  bring objects between different scenes.
-Sometimes the game would be a little tricky to solve but descriptions will help the player.
+A player can navigate throughout the world using cardinal points to get oriented himself.
+In scenes, there are many objects available that can be used with others objets.
+All scenes and objects have descriptions that give clues to a player to solve the puzzles that struggle it.
+This game has an inventario allowing the player to pick up, drop or bring objects between different scenes.
+Sometimes the game would be a little tricky to solve, but descriptions will help player to avoid be stucked.

-The scenes have a mix of text and images that are shown in all of them as pure text converting from pictures.
-The game presents to the current player situations not only described with text, but ilustrated with old styple console primitive graphics.
+The scenes have a mix of text and images that are shown as pure text which have been taken from converting pictures to text.
+The game presents to a player situations not only described with text, but ilustrated with old style console primitive graphics.

 # Game argument